Intermodal Rail Volume Index (ORAIL)

 • The year-ago comparison in ORAILLY helps for analysts to compare trends versus one year ago, removing the impact of seasonality

-Country Volume
+Aggregated Country Volume

 • United States